elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-lessons-about-humanity-can-be-learned-from-the-theme-of-trust-and-betrayal-in-shakespeares-works.md

 url: /learn/art-history-and-literature/questions/what-lessons-about-humanity-can-be-learned-from-the-theme-of-trust-and-betrayal-in-shakespeares-works
 score: 9.0
 related_article1:
-    id: 168264
+    id: 168254
-    title: What are the consequences of miscommunication in relationships?
+    title: >-
+        What role does Don John's deception play in creating conflict?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-consequences-of-miscommunication-in-relationships
+    url: /learn/art-history-and-literature/questions/what-role-does-don-johns-deception-play-in-creating-conflict
 related_article2:
     id: 168251
+    title: >-
-    title: How does language blur the line between reality and perception?
+        How does language blur the line between reality and perception?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-does-language-blur-the-line-between-reality-and-perception
 related_article3:
-    id: 168260
+    id: 168265
-    title: In what ways is humor used as a defense mechanism in Shakespearean comedy?
+    title: >-
+        How does deception impact trust and relationships in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-is-humor-used-as-a-defense-mechanism-in-shakespearean-comedy
+    url: /learn/art-history-and-literature/questions/how-does-deception-impact-trust-and-relationships-in-literature
 related_article4:
-    id: 168260
+    id: 168255
-    title: In what ways is humor used as a defense mechanism in Shakespearean comedy?
+    title: >-
+        How does Shakespeare explore human nature through the theme of jealousy?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-is-humor-used-as-a-defense-mechanism-in-shakespearean-comedy
+    url: /learn/art-history-and-literature/questions/how-does-shakespeare-explore-human-nature-through-the-theme-of-jealousy
 related_article5:
-    id: 168255
+    id: 168266
-    title: How does Shakespeare explore human nature through the theme of jealousy?
+    title: >-
+        What are the effects of miscommunication on dialogue and resolution in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-shakespeare-explore-human-nature-through-the-theme-of-jealousy
+    url: /learn/art-history-and-literature/questions/what-are-the-effects-of-miscommunication-on-dialogue-and-resolution-in-literature
 ---

 &nbsp;